-Richard A KetchamAssociate Professor, Department of Geological Sciences
+Richard A KetchamAssociate Dean, Jackson School of Geosciences

 My research spans a wide range of geological problems, with a common thread being developing computational methods to address all stages of the scientific process, from data acquisition and processing to information mining to numerical modeling.
 I have two primary research areas.
 One is the application of high-resolution X-ray computed tomography to a diverse spectrum of disciplines, including paleontology, petrology, hydrogeology, structural geology, economic geology and planetary science.
 The other is theory and practice of apatite fission-track (AFT) thermochronology, and thermal history inversion from AFT, (U-Th)/He, and vitrinite data.
 I am putting together a state-of-the-art fission-track lab indended for both experimental and field-problem-oriented work.